|

 -

 products caused Sally Beauty to sue.
-Sally Beauty lost.
+Sally Beauty lost, we think.

 -